 3 AAC 306.100.
+Fees; refund.
-Fees; refund. (a) The non-refundable application fee for a new marijuana establishment license or an application to transfer a license to another person is \$1,000.

-(b) The non-refundable application fee for a license renewal application is \$600.
-If a renewal application is late as provided under 3 AAC 306.035(e), an additional non-refundable late renewal application fee is \$1,000.

-(c) The nonrefundable fee to request board approval of a change in a licensed marijuana establishment's business name, licensed premises diagram, operating plan, or proposed new marijuana product is \$250.
-A change fee does not apply to an application for transfer of a license to another person.

-(d) The annual license fee, to be paid with each application for a new marijuana establishment facility license and each license renewal application is

-- (1) for a retail marijuana store license, \$5,000; - (2) for a limited marijuana cultivation facility license, \$1,000; - (3) for a marijuana cultivation facility license, \$5,000; - (4) for a marijuana concentrate manufacturing facility license, \$1,000; - (5) for a marijuana product manufacturing facility license, \$5,000; - (6) for a marijuana testing facility license, \$1,000. - (e) The fee for a marijuana handler permit card is \$50.

-(f) If the board denies an application for a license or for renewal of a license, the board will refund the annual license fee.
+- (a) The non-refundable application fee for a new marijuana establishment license or an application to transfer a license to another person is \$1,000. - (b) The non-refundable application fee for a license renewal application is \$600.
+If a renewal application is late as provided under 3 AAC 306.035(e), an additional non-refundable late renewal application fee is \$1,000. - (c) The non-refundable fee to request board approval of a change in a licensed marijuana establishment's business name, ownership, licensed premises diagram, operating plan, or proposed new marijuana product is \$250.
+A change fee does not apply to an application for transfer of a license or a transfer of controlling interest to another person.
+The annual license fee, to be paid with each application for a new marijuana establishment facility license and each license renewal application is - (1) for a retail marijuana store license, \$5,000; - (2) for a limited marijuana cultivation facility license, \$1,000; - (3) for a marijuana cultivation facility license, \$5,000; - (4) for a marijuana concentrate manufacturing facility license, \$1,000; - (5) for a marijuana product manufacturing facility license, \$5,000: - (6) for a marijuana testing facility license, \$1,000. - (d) The fee for a marijuana handler permit card is \$50. - (e) If the board denies an application for a license or for renewal of a license, the board will refund the annual license fee.
 The board will not refund a license fee after the license has been issued.

-(g) Processing fees for late renewal after failure to pay taxes are as follows:

-(1) if a licensee pays its delinquent tax after a local government protests renewal of the license, but before the board denies license renewal, \$200;

-(2) if a licensee pays its delinquent tax after appealing the board's denial of a license renewal, but before a hearing officer is appointed to hear the applicant's appeal, \$500;

-(3) if a licensee pays its delinquent tax after appealing the board's denial of a license renewal, but before the administrative hearing begins, \$5,000;

-(4) if a licensee pays its delinquent tax after an administrative hearing that results in a hearing officer recommendation to deny the license renewal, \$10,000.
+- (f) Processing fees for late renewal after failure to pay taxes are as follows: - (1) if a licensee pays its delinquent tax after a local government protests renewal of the license, but before the board denies license renewal, \$200; - (2) if a licensee pays its delinquent tax after appealing the board's denial of a license renewal, but before a hearing officer is appointed to hear the applicant's appeal, \$500; - (3) if a licensee pays its delinquent tax after appealing the board's denial of a license renewal, but before the administrative hearing begins, \$5,000; - (4) if a licensee pays its delinquent tax after an administrative hearing that results in a hearing officer recommendation to deny the license renewal, \$10,000.

-Article 2.
-Local Options.
+Article 2: Local Options

-- 200. Local options

-- 210. Change of local option

-- 220. Removal of local option

-- 230. Procedure for local option election

-- 240. Prohibition of importation or purchase after election

-- 250. Effect on licenses of restriction on sale

-- 260. Notice of the results of a local option election

 3 AAC 306.200.
+Local options.
-Local options. (a) If a majority of the persons voting on the question vote to approve the option, or if a local government's assembly or city council passes an ordinance to the same effect, the local government shall adopt a local option to prohibit

-(1) the sale or importation for sale of marijuana and any marijuana product;

-(2) the operation of any marijuana establishment, including one or more of the following license types:

-(A) a retail marijuana store;

-(B) a marijuana cultivation facility;

-(C) a marijuana product manufacturing facility;

-(D) a marijuana testing facility.

-(b) A ballot question to adopt a local option under this section must at least contain language substantially similar to: "Shall (name of local government) adopt a local option to prohibit (local option under (a) of this section)? (yes or no)."

-(c) The ballot for an election on the options set out in (a)(2) of this section must include a brief explanation of the activity that each license type on the ballot may carry out.

-(d) If a local government dissolves under AS 29.06.450, any marijuana establishment license issued to that local government expires when the local government dissolves.
+- (a) If a majority of the persons voting on the question vote to approve the option, or if a local government's assembly or city council passes an ordinance to the same effect, the local government shall adopt a local option to prohibit - (1) the sale or importation for sale of marijuana and any marijuana product; - (2) the operation of any marijuana establishment, including one or more of the following license types: - (A) a retail marijuana store; - (B) a marijuana cultivation facility; - (C) a marijuana product manufacturing facility; - (D) a marijuana testing facility. - (b) A ballot question to adopt a local option under this section must at least contain language substantially similar to: "Shall (name of local government) adopt a local option to prohibit (local option under (a) of this section)? (yes or no)." - (c) The ballot for an election on the options set out in (a)(2) of this section must include a brief explanation of the activity that each license type on the ballot may carry out. - (d) If a local government dissolves under AS 29.06.450, any marijuana establishment license issued to that local government expires when the local government dissolves.